mamuso/close-figma-tab/README.md

 ![Close Figma Tab](assets/tab.png)

-## Install from the Chrome Web Store
+## Install from the Chrome Web Store:

-You know the drill
+You know the drill:
 1. [Install extension](https://chrome.google.com/webstore/detail/close-figma-tab/oonojkdagfgjmempbfipokgjjigkoocj) from Chrome Web Store.
 2. Go and open files in Chrome like crazy